 Shawnee State is a participant in the Workforce Recruitment Program for the 2021-22 academic year.
 Registration opens on Tuesday, August 31, 2021, and closes on Tuesday, October 5, 2021.
 You will need time to get your registration approved, gather your resume and transcript, and complete your application, so please don’t delay!

 What is WRP?

-WRP is co-managed by the Office of Disability Employment Policy at the U.S. Department of Labor the U.S. Department of Defense.
+The WRP is managed by the U.S. Department of Labor and the U.S. Department of Defense.

 Benefits of WRP for Students

 - Helps students with disabilities think about the career and internship process earlier.

 - Students gain experience with interviews and resumes.